-Management is responsible for the preparation and fair presentation of these financial statements in accordance with Myanmar Company Law, Myanmar Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with Myanmar Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

 In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
-Those charged with governance are responsible for overseeing the Bank's financial reporting.
+Those charged with governance are responsible for overseeing the Bank's financial reporting process.

-Auditor's responsibilities
+Auditor's responsibilities for the audit of the financial statements